top of page

 That's Ikonnikov's theory of kindness and its role in human affairs.
 You see, kindness is also hope.
 It shows that even in the worst of times, and for no good reasons, people will still show kindness to each other.
 And even if kindness has no real power to transform the world as any coherent universal ideology, it can never be destroyed.
 Indestructibility is its strength; meekness is its virtue.
 It just is, always and forevermore.

 The darkest times come and go like a hurricane - Stalin and Hitler die and their henchmen too - and the sunshine of kindness emerges again on its own terms, that is to say, it grows naturally out of the cracks in that ideological concrete that must inevitably appear over time.
-It was there all along, a seed that endures, unlike the storm.
-Life flourishes like a fragile flower, through freedom it grows out of those cracks, and the dew of human kindness nourishes it.
+It was there all along, a seed that endures and finds a way to grow, eventually.

 And what became of this "feeble" spirit, this soft-hearted holy fool?
 What fate did Grossman give this remarkable character?